Home > How to Tips

 After that, reopen Photos to check whether the Photos Cannot Find the System Photo Library issue has been fixed.

 Do the above methods help you fix Photos Cannot Find the System Photo Library on Your Mac/MacBook?
-If they do, click the below button to share your happiness.
+Click the button below to share with your friends!

 Repair Photo Library